 4. Blood Falls, Taylor Valley, Antarctica

-Blood Falls in Antarctica is just like any other water flow running from a glacier, except the flow is blood red!
-Oozing over the Taylor Glacier, the contrast of crimson red liquid over the ice is quite alarming and definitely a scary site.
-Of course this is not actually a bleeding glacier.
-Back when it was first discovered more than 100 years ago, it was believed that the disturbing colour of the water was caused by red algae, and it actually took until 2017 for this mystery to finally be solved.
-Scientists realised that the colour comes from oxidised iron and water from a five million year old saltwater lake, so definitely not blood.
-Still, it makes for a pretty spectacular halloween scene.
+Of course, this is not actually a bleeding glacier.
+When it was first discovered more than 100 years ago, it was believed that the disturbing colour of the water was caused by red algae.
+It actually took until 2017 for the mystery to be solved.
+Scientists realised that the colour comes from oxidised iron and water from a five-million-year-old saltwater lake, so definitely not blood.
+Still, it makes for a pretty spectacular Halloween scene.

 5. Pripyat Amusement Park, Pripyat, Ukraine